ks4471/R.tools/README.md

 # R.helper / R.tools

-contains custom R functions and other paraphernalia to make life with R easier
+Collection of custom R functions and other paraphernalia to make life with R easier

-## currently deprecated
-relevant functions updated and collated addR
+## currently deprecated, functions updated and collated under new name "addR"